Best Cash Registers for Small Businesses in 2023

 Cons

 Square is a cloud-based, POS-driven register with several low-cost hardware options.
-An all-in-one solution that combines a credit card processing service, software, and cash register, Square is our top choice for the best small business POS systems.
-Unlike electronic cash registers, Square lets you process sales and run your entire business from your smartphone or tablet.
-Or, you can use one or more countertop registers to meet any in-store selling need.
+An all-in-one point-of-sale solution that combines a credit card processing service, software, and cash register, Square is our top choice for the best small business POS systems.
+Unlike ECRs, Square lets you process sales and run your entire business from your smartphone or tablet.
+Or, you can use one or more handheld POS devices or countertop registers to meet in-store selling needs.

 Unlike the other picks on our list, with Square’s POS register, you can’t rate-shop merchant account providers.
-However, Square’s payment processing is very small-business-friendly, with simple flat-rate fees and no startup or monthly account fees for a baseline subscription.
+However, Square’s payment processing offers transparent and simple flat-rate fees.
+Square also requires no startup or monthly account fees for a baseline subscription.
+If you want to keep an existing processor or shop for rates, consider any of the ECRs on this list.
+If you want an iPad-based register with more payment integrations, check out Lightspeed.

 - Card present: 2.6% + 10 cents